About Utah Mojo Volleyball Club

 A Volleyball Family.

-Danette and Tulao have been sharing the court — and their lives — for over 30 years, ever since they met playing co-ed volleyball.
+Danette and Tulao have been sharing the court — and their lives — for over 30 years, ever since they met playing college volleyball.
+Danette at University of Utah and Tulao at Brigham Young University.
+Both were playing college volleyball and meet on a coed volleyball court and the rest is history.
 Together, they have raised a blended family of seven children, two of whom they share together — Makenzie and Coleman, both of whom have continued the family’s volleyball legacy.

 Their deep family connection to the sport fuels their dedication to helping other families experience the same joy, growth, and opportunity through volleyball.